open-runtimes/examples/kotlin/deepgramLanguageDetection/README.md

 docker run -p 3000:3000 -e INTERNAL_RUNTIME_KEY=secret-key --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/kotlin:v2-1.6 sh /usr/local/src/start.sh
 ```

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Java runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/java-11.0).
+To learn more about runtime, you can visit Kotlin runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/kotlin-1.6).

 4. Run the curl function to send request.